-Here’s another pair of MIG welding gloves on this list.
+Here’s another pair of MIG welders gloves on this list.
 Miller Electric has made quite a name for themselves over the years with their products.
 And if you haven’t heard about them yet, you will now!

 4. NKTM Leather – Best Heat Resistant Welding Gloves

 Next up is this pair of leather welding gloves from NKTM.
 You might not have heard about them before, but they have been making some nice low-key products.
-This pair of leather gloves is one of their top sellers.
+This pair of leather welding gloves is one of their top sellers.
 Let’s find out why.

 5. WZQH Leather Forge Welding Gloves

 This one is quite the looker if you ask me.
 WZQH is one of the most popular names around, and they certainly make a ton of top professional goodies.
-This pair of welding gloves are no exception.
+This perfect pair of welding gloves are no exception.